How Much Do Substance Use and Addiction Nurses Make?

 Become a Travel Nurse

 Cities around the country are experiencing nursing shortages.
-These critical-need areas pay substance abuse nurses higher salaries to travel.
+These critical-need areas pay substance use and addiction nurses higher salaries to travel.
 Companies often provide bonuses to work as a travel nurse and discounts for entertainment, travel, and leisure.

 4. 4